PammiKumari1234/Dashboard-Full-Stack/README.md

 Accent Elements: Use #32CD32 (LimeGreen) for important elements like buttons, alerts, or key data points.
 Borders and Dividers: Use a light gray (#E0E0E0) for borders and dividers to maintain a clean look.

+1. User Authentication
+Login/Logout: Implement user authentication using Redux to manage the user state.
+Protected Routes: Use React Router to create protected routes that require authentication.
+2. Dashboard Overview
+Summary Cards: Display summary cards for key metrics (e.g., total users, total revenue, recent activity).
+Charts and Graphs: Use a library like Chart.js or Recharts to display data visualizations.
+3. User Management
+User List: Display a list of users with pagination and search functionality.
+User Details: View and edit user details in a modal or a separate page.
+Role Management: Assign roles and permissions to users.
+4. Data Tables
+Dynamic Tables: Display data in tables with sorting, filtering, and pagination.
+CRUD Operations: Implement Create, Read, Update, and Delete operations for table data.
+5. Forms and Input Validation
+Form Components: Create reusable form components with validation using libraries like Formik and Yup.
+Dynamic Forms: Build forms that dynamically update based on user input.
+6. Notifications and Alerts
+Notification System: Implement a notification system to display alerts and messages.
+Toasts: Use a library like React Toastify to show toast notifications.
+7. Settings and Preferences
+User Settings: Allow users to update their profile and preferences.
+Theme Switcher: Implement a theme switcher to toggle between light and dark modes.
+8. Real-Time Data
+WebSockets: Use WebSockets to display real-time data updates.
+Live Feeds: Implement live feeds for data like stock prices or social media updates.
+9. File Uploads and Downloads
+File Uploads: Allow users to upload files using a form.
+File Downloads: Provide links to download files stored on the server.
+10. Analytics and Reporting
+Analytics Dashboard: Display analytics and reports with interactive charts.
+Export Data: Allow users to export data in various formats (CSV, PDF).
+11. Task Management
+Task List: Display a list of tasks with status indicators.
+Task Details: View and update task details in a modal or a separate page.
+Task Assignment: Assign tasks to users and track progress.
+12. Calendar and Events
+Calendar View: Implement a calendar view to display events.
+Event Management: Allow users to create, edit, and delete events.
+13. Search and Filters
+Global Search: Implement a global search bar to search across different data sets.
+Advanced Filters: Provide advanced filtering options for data tables and lists.
+14. Help and Support
+Help Center: Create a help center with FAQs and support articles.
+Contact Support: Implement a contact form to reach out to support.